Pink Spider: Cover versions

 The song was covered by Siam Shade and Cornelius on the 1999 hide tribute album Tribute Spirits.

 Nu metal band Rize covered this song and released it as their single "Pink Spider" in 2006.
 Rize performed their version live at the hide memorial summit on May 3, 2008, and the following day X Japan covered it live with Sugizo and Shinya of Luna Sea.

 It was also covered by heidi. on the compilation Crush! -90's V-Rock Best Hit Cover Songs-, which was released on January 26, 2011, and features current visual kei bands covering songs from bands that were important to the '90s visual kei movement.

 defspiral covered it for their 2011 maxi-single "Reply -Tribute to hide-", which also included the band's interpretations of three other hide songs. hide had signed the members' previous band, Transtic Nerve, to his label Lemoned shortly before his death in 1998.

-Flow was covered the song during their special fanclub limited live 26ers NaNaNa Night in 2012.
+Flow was covered the song during their fanclub limited live 26ers NaNaNa Night in 2012.
+The band covered it again at the first day of their anime song rock festival, Flow The Festival on June 6, 2026, with Spread Beaver members INA and Kiyoshi.

 Koda Kumi, one of the best-selling Japanese artists of all-time, included a cover on her 2013 album Color the Cover.
 Her recording of the song debuted on J-Wave on January 24.
 The music video is an adaptation of the manga series Buffalo Gonin Musume.
 Early in her career, Koda performed at the hide museum in 2002.
 Her version was included on the hide tribute album Tribute VI -Female Spirits-, which was released on December 18, 2013.

 The track was covered by Sadie for the Tribute II -Visual Spirits- tribute album and by Kiryu for Tribute III -Visual Spirits-, both albums were released on July 3, 2013.

 For Tribute VII -Rock Spirits-, released on December 18, 2013, Spread Beaver members Joe, INA and Chirolyn teamed up with Pata and Shame to record a new version of the song under the name The Pink Spiders.

 Luna Sea covered "Pink Spider" at the first day of their rock festival, Lunatic Fest on June 27, 2015.
 Their guitarist Inoran later included a cover on his August 2015 solo album Beautiful Now.

 Miyavi covered the song for the June 6, 2018 Tribute Impulse album.